daronphang/programming-resources/cloud-computing/AWS/migration/products.md

 ### Migration types

 - Full load: Migrates data from source to target, creating tables as necessary
-- Full load with CDC: Performs full load while simultaneously capturing changes on the source
+- Full load with Change Data Capture (CDC): Performs full load while simultaneously capturing changes on the source
-- Change Data Capture (CDC) only to capture and replicate ongoing changes from the source database
+- CDC only to capture and replicate ongoing changes from the source database

 ### Features